 But the very things children need to survive have become weapons used against them.
 And surviving has become a lot harder than dodging bullets and bombs.

 Gripped by malnutrition

-The cries of malnourished children echo through hospitals and houses as their bodies contract, their lungs weaken and as their hearts struggle to beat.
+The cries of malnourished children echo through hospitals and houses as their bodies contract and they struggle to survive.
 Malnutrition stunts a child’s growth and intellectual development, trapping them years behind their potential.